Assam: State cabinet meet takes host of initiatives

 Guwahati: A cabinet meeting held under the Chairmanship of Chief Minister Dr. Himanta

 Biswa Sarma at State Guest House No. 1 at Koinadhora on Thursday has taken a host of initiatives.
+Here’s a list:

 The State Cabinet has approved naming the four-lane flyover (elevated corridor) on GNB